 A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.
 Clinical experiences are unpaid external learning experiences.
-Prerequisite: BIOL 2401, BIOL 2402, BIOL 2420, ENGL 1301, 3 credit-hour computer elective or MATH 1314, RNSG 1300, and RNSG 1311.
+Pre-requisite: BIOL 2301/2101, BIOL 2302/2102, BIOL 2420, ENGL 1301, MATH 1314 (or MATH 1342), RNSG 1300, and RNSG 1311.
 Co-requisite: RNSG 2514.
-This course is part of the Upward Mobility Nursing Program.
+This course is part if the Upward Mobility Nursing Program.
 Students must be accepted into the program to enroll in the course.
-This course must be successfully completed simultaneously with the didactic component (RNSG 2514) to receive credit for this course and progress in the Upward Mobility Program.
 TEC.

-RNSG 2363 ......3-0-16 Clinical III (51.3801)
+RNSG 23633-0-16 Clinical III (51.3801)

-This course provides a health-related, work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
+A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.
 Clinical experiences are unpaid external learning experiences.
-Prerequisite: BIOL 2401, BIOL 2402, BIOL 2420, ENGL 1301, 3 credit-hour computer elective or MATH 1314, RNSG 1300 and RNSG 1311.
+Pre-requisite: BIOL 2301/2101, BIOL 2302/2102, BIOL 2420, ENGL 1301, MATH 1314 (or MATH 1342), RNSG 1300, and RNSG 1311.
 Co-requisite: RNSG 2535.
-This course is part of the Upward Mobility Nursing Program.
-Students must be accepted into the program to enroll in this course.
-This course must be successfully completed simultaneously with the didactic component (RNSG 2535) to receive credit for this course and progress in the Upward Mobility Nursing Program.
+This course is part if the Upward Mobility Nursing Program.
+Students must be accepted into the program to enroll in the course.
 TEC.

-Care of Clients with Complex Health Care Needs (51.3801)
+RNSG 25145-4-2 Integrated Care of the Patient with Complex Health Care Needs (51.3801)

-Application of a systematic problem-solving process and critical thinking skills to provide comprehensive nursing care to diverse clients/families across the life span with complex health care needs including, but not limited to, complex childhood/adolescent diseases, complicated perinatal care, acute mental illness, complex perioperative care, serious adult health problems and health issues related to aging.
-Emphasis tertiary disease prevention, maintenance/restoration and collaboration with members of the multidisciplinary health care team.
-Topics include the role of the nurse as client advocate and coordinator of care and applicable competencies in knowledge, judgment, skills, and professional values within a legal/ethical framework.
-Prerequisite: BIOL 2401, BIOL 2402, BIOL 2420, ENGL 1301, 3 credithour computer elective or MATH 1314, RNSG 1300, and RNSG 1311.
-Co-requisite: RNSG 2362.
-This course is part of the Upward Mobility Nursing Program.
+Application of a systematic problem-solving process, critical thinking skills and concepts to provide comprehensive nursing care to diverse patients and families across the life span with complex health care needs including, but not limited to, complex childhood/adolescent diseases, complicated perinatal care, acute mental illness, complex perioperative care, serious adult health problems and health issues related to aging.
+Emphasis on tertiary disease prevention, health maintenance/restoration and collaboration with members of the interdisciplinary health care team.
+Content includes the roles of the professional nurse and applicable competencies in knowledge, judgment, skills, and professional values within a legal/ethical framework.
+Pre-requisite: BIOL 2301/2101, BIOL 2302/2102, BIOL 2420, ENGL 1301, MATH 1314 (or MATH 1342), RNSG 1300, and RNSG 1311.
+Co-requisite: RNSG 2262.
+This course is part if the Upward Mobility Nursing Program.
 Students must be accepted into the program to enroll in the course.
-This course must be successfully completed simultaneously with the clinical component (RNSG 2362) to receive credit for this course and progress in the Upward Mobility Program.
 TEC.